TL;DR

 If your court order includes conditions like supervised visitation or rules about introducing a new partner, your ex must comply.
 Ignoring these terms could be grounds for legal action.

-What Should I Do If My Ex Violates a Visitation Order?
+What Should I Do If My Ex Violates a Visitation Order in Bryan, Texas, or Brazos County?

 If you believe your ex is not following the visitation agreement, documenting and addressing the issue early is key.
 Here’s what you can do: